 - File a complaint with the proper government agency with evidence of discrimination and/or violations of contractual obligations;

-- Consult with an attorney knowledgeable in employment law to ensure that you are properly represented throughout any proceedings and that your legal rights are protected;
+- Consult with a wrongful termination attorney knowledgeable in employment law to ensure that you are properly represented throughout any proceedings and that your legal rights are protected;

 - Keep detailed records of any communications from your former employer, including emails, meetings, texts, or phone calls as evidence for any potential case against them.

 You must file a complaint with the proper government entity before you can proceed to file a wrongful termination lawsuit in court against an employer.
 In Mississippi, the agency you must file your complaint with is a field office of the federal Equal Employment Opportunity Commission.
 The EEOC may assist in resolving issues between you and your former employer through mediation or other dispute resolution methods.
 Our firm can also provide legal guidance about a potential court case that can be filed against your former employer as well.